Zoey Punches the Future in the Dick

-Zoey Punches the Future in the Dick is a 2020 science fiction novel by Jason Pargin and a sequel to his Futuristic Violence and Fancy Suits.
+Zoey Punches the Future in the Dick is a 2020 science fiction comedy novel by Jason Pargin and a sequel to his Futuristic Violence and Fancy Suits.
 It was the last book by Pargin published under his pen name "David Wong" which he abandoned shortly after; the paperback edition was published under his real name instead.
 The second novel in what became colloquially called "the Zoey Ashe series", it was followed by Zoey Is Too Drunk for This Dystopia in 2023.

 Set ten months after the events of the previous novel, (Note: Futuristic Violence and Fancy Suits is set at Christmas time, this book takes place on next year's Halloween) the book picks up with the protagonist Zoey Ashe as she settles into the role of "heiress" of her late father's vast business and criminal empire in the fictional charter city of Tabula Ra$a.
 Suddenly having access to unimaginable wealth, Zoey cannot help but enjoy it in contrast to her previous life, while also understanding that it was built on blood money and exploitation of the underprivileged.
 She also finds that her wealth makes her the target of constant harassment attacks, only some of which are instigated by her equally wealthy enemies.
 The prominence of Raiden (Note: Miniaturized implants which give their users de-facto superpowers) is reduced compared to the previous novel, with more focus being given to the power of manipulating people's perception through the various forms of media.